 Phase 4 in Catholic schools

-As the health and safety of all students and staff remains our highest priority, additional cleaning and hygiene regimes are in place and some school practices have been altered to ensure adherence to the physical distancing requirements of 2m2.
+The health and safety of all students and staff remains our highest priority, and additional cleaning and hygiene regimes will continue, and altered school practices to ensure adherence to the physical distancing requirements of 2m2 will remain in place.

 All students are required to attend school unless they are unwell, have a medical referral to learn from home or live with a family member who is medically vulnerable.

 Students with a medical condition Students may continue to learn from home if they are immune-compromised or are otherwise considered at-risk medically.